prashant-kikani/prashant-kikani.github.io/_posts/2025-3-3-happiness-is-internal.markdown

 As people become wealthier, they tend to normalize their luxuries.
 A new car, a bigger house, or designer clothes may provide short-term excitement, but eventually, they become just another part of life.
 This is known as the *hedonic treadmill*-the psychological tendency to return to a baseline level of happiness despite external gains.

+This is why <a href="https://prashantkikani.com/blog/greed" target="_blank">greed</a> never leads to lasting joy.
 This means that no matter how much <a href="https://prashantkikani.com/blog/money" target="_blank">money</a> you make, no matter how many things you buy, true happiness does not lie in material excess.
 If you are unhappy today, reaching a million dollars won't change that in the long run.

 <br/>